-For an even more complete survey of the types of condensed matter see "Principles of it will even crack (then it turns back to goo).
+For an even more complete survey of the types of condensed matter see "Principles of Condensed Matter Physics", by Chaikin and Lubensky (Cambridge).

+proportions).
+The concoction should still be able to flow.
+And if you put your hand into it, it will feel like a liquid and be gooey.
+But if you take a tub of this and hit it with a hammer very quickly, it will feel as hard as a brick, and it will even crack (then it turns back to goo).
 In fact, you can make a deep tub of this stuff and although it feels completely like a fluid, you can run across the top of it (If you are too lazy to try doing this try Googling "Ellen cornstarch" to see a youtube video of the experiment).
 This mixture is a "non-Newtonian" fluid - its effective viscosity depends on how fast the force is applied to the material.
 The reason that polymers have this property is that the long polymer strands get tangled with each other.
 If a force is applied slowly the strands can unentangle and flow past each other.
 But if the force is applied quickly they cannot unentangle fast enough and the material acts just like a solid.